 Fall 2015 Connections Info

 Connections is an academic course specifically designed to ease your transition to Utah State and to prepare you for your college experience.
-This unique course focuses on developing critical college study skills, time-management techniques, and test-taking strategies, as well as promoting an awareness of the campus and community.
-Most importantly, Connections allows you to develop a support network of classmates, faculty, and staff to help ensure a successful beginning to your academic experience.
+Higher education is a huge investment.
+This unique course focuses on helping you go about your USU education intentionally--using resources, taking advantage of opportunities to develop socially, and selecting courses that will help build character as well as employability.
+Connections allows you to develop a support network of classmates, faculty, and staff to help ensure a successful beginning to your academic experience.
 It will teach you everything you need to know about becoming an Aggie!

 Connections classes have about 32 participants per class.
 A portion of class time will be spent listening to formal lectures, and a large portion will be spent involving class members in sharing, reflecting, asking questions, and developing learning strategies for the semester ahead.
 In addition, classes and workshops will be held in many different areas of campus, so you will learn to navigate the campus easily.
 Pre-semester sessions are held the week before the start of the semester, and three or four follow-up sessions will be held after the semester begins.
 The follow-up sessions are designed to provide additional support during your transition to the university environment.
 They provide a good chance to ask more questions, seek resources, and re-evaluate your study strategies for the semester.